josiest/songwriting/songs/Seasons/lyrics.md

 ### Verse I
 Winter, my love
 Winter, my love
-I know you've seen
+~What brings you here
-I know you've seen
+~So late in the year
-The heart of my dear earth
+~You stand in the light of the door
-Fiery as life ever was
+Where Spring would greet us before

 ~And today I see
 Sacred geometries
 Descending from
 The heavens above
-Falling ever more
+A journey made ever more
-~Frequently than before
+Frequently than before

 Your frozen breath
 Will fill our lungs in the end